grahamfalconer/CV/README.md

 <h2> Hobbies </h2>

-I love travel, nature, hiking and the occassional braai.
+I like football, travel, nature and the occassional braai.